 In 2007, a Ministerial Task Force on Health Inequalities led by the Minister for Public Health was established to identify and prioritise practical actions to reduce the most significant and widening health inequalities in Scotland.
 The Task Force recognised the need to monitor progress in tackling health inequalities in the longer term as well as managing short- and medium-term progress.

 A short life technical advisory group was set up in early 2008 to advise the Task Force on long-term monitoring of health inequalities (see Annex 1 for membership of this group).
 The remit of this group was to explore how best to measure health inequalities and which high level indicators should be monitored over time.
-The group's advice was as follows:
+The group's recommended indicators were:

-- Mental Wellbeing - adults aged 16 years and over
+- Mental Wellbeing of adults aged 16 years and over

 - Low birthweight

-- Coronary Heart Disease (first ever hospital admission for heart attack aged under 75 years; deaths aged 45-74 years)
+- first ever hospital admission for heart attack aged under 75 years

-- Alcohol (first ever hospital admission aged under 75 years; deaths aged 45-74 years)
+- first ever hospital admission aged under 75 years

 Details of the definitions and sources for these indicators are provided in Annex 2.
 Note that the time periods for which data are available for these indicators vary.